Marvel fans left confused by Guardians of the Galaxy Vol 3 trailer

 After the battle, she leaves, with her absence remaining unexplained.
 In the Iron Man funeral scene, which features practically every Marvel Cinematic Universe (MCU) character, Gamora is not present.

-Perhaps this is why many casual Marvel viewer assumed this version of Gamora had returned to her original timeline, and are now wondering why she’s in the new trailer.
+Perhaps this is why many casual Marvel viewers assumed this version of Gamora had returned to her original timeline, and are now wondering why she’s in the new trailer.

 “Can someone explain to me how Gamora is still alive?” one viewer asked, with another adding: “I swear I mourned Gamora dying, what the hell is she doing here.”